NCBI-Hackathons/deSRA/README.md

 `git clone https://github.com/NCBI-Hackathons/deSRA`

 # Future Development Plans
 The front end needs to make a call to get the job IDs.
 Currently the files are put in the /data folder, but they should go into the /jobid folder inside the /data folder.
 Write a service that creates the folder and returns the job ID, and start the bash script.
 Accept gene IDs in addition to gene names
-Support organism other than human
+Support organisms other than human

 ### Output with simulated volcano plot
 ![alt text](https://user-images.githubusercontent.com/12971527/32507427-6280a0ba-c3b5-11e7-8ecb-d24365631596.png "Output page")